AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 - Hardware relays and smart switches via their own devices (e.g., WallSwitch, Relay)
 - Third-party systems through official integration tools like AJAX Translator and selected partner APIs

-However, for platforms like Home Assistant, AJAX still has no native integration — and likely won’t — probably because such public APIs/token-based security is a big no-no for certain security certifications.
+However, for platforms like Home Assistant, AJAX still has no native integration — and likely won’t — probably because such public APIs/token-based security is a big no-no for certain security certifications and industry requirements.
 That’s where this guide steps in — showing how to safely bridge the gap with a hardware relay and AJAX's Alarm logic.

 This guide shows how to bridge AJAX with Home Assistant, combining the power and reliability of a certified security system with the intelligence and flexibility of smart home automation.
 You’ll learn how to: